Spiideo/sskit/README.md

     }
   ]
 ```
-It can be evaluated agains a minimal ground truth file, gt.json, that could look like this:
+It can be evaluated against a minimal ground truth file, gt.json, that could look like this:
 ```json
   {
     "annotations" : [